Freestanding Deadweight Anchor Systems

 This anchor incorporates a revolutionary shock absorbing system called LEAP™.
 The LEAP™ post (with tie-off point) works to absorb the energy created in the event of a fall so that the worker attached to it is not the one absorbing the force and energy of the fall.
 This specialized design provides added safety to the attached worker and better distributes the forces to the anchor and structure.
 By limiting and distributing the forces this way, not only is the worker safer but also the integrity of the roof is preserved.

-Engineered Fall Protection provides deadweight Anchors Systems in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection provides deadweight Anchors Systems; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.